Language

 - Other common pages, such as the splash screen and error pages

-This topic mainly introduces the supported languages and the underlying language display logic of the SDK.
+This topic mainly introduces the following supported languages and the underlying language display logic of the SDK.

 Supported languages